 Compared with a standard single-branch classifier, the MoE head allows different experts to specialize in different expression patterns and provides richer supervisory signals for adapting the visual backbone.
-Importantly, the MoE head is used only during Stage I. After adaptation, it is discarded, and only the adapted DINOv2 backbone is retained for feature extraction in Stage II.
+It is worth noting that, the MoE head is used only in Stage~I. After adaptation, it is discarded, and only the adapted DINOv2 backbone is retained for visual feature extraction in Stage~II.